-Ms. Forrest.
+Ms. FORREST.
 On commercial, what we brought today, and I can get that information for you, I don't have that with me, but we do have some numbers on commercial leases.
-Typically, those take a little bit league to the complexity of the leases.
+Typically, those take a little bit longer because of the complexity of the leases.